apsk14/semantic_scene_representations/README.md

 ```
 tensorboard --logdir events/ --port xxxx
 ```
-which can be accessed at the site localhost:xxxx.
+which can be accessed at the site localhost:xxxx where xxxx is a 4 digit number like 5000.
 For remote access make sure to forward xxxx to a local port.

 ## Quick results
 To test the setup as well as see some quick results for multi-shot SRN+Linear (from the paper) go into ```quick_run/``` directory.
 Once there, first run  ```get_models.sh``` to get the necessary pretrained models.
 Then, modify ```run.sh``` with the relevant paths.
 Finally, while in the ```quick_run/``` directory, run ```run.sh``` and check out the results in the newly created ```quick_run/results/``` directory.